ellysh/video-game-bots/ExtraTechniques/input-device-emulation.md

 ClosePort($hPort)
 ```
-This script is very similar to `ControlKeyboardCombo.au3` one.
-Now the `SendArduino` function receives four parameters: port number, cursor coordinates and button to click.
+This script is very similar to the `ControlKeyboardCombo.au3` one.
+Now the `SendArduino` function have four input parameters: port number, cursor coordinates and button to click.
 Also there are `GetX` and `GetY` functions to convert cursor coordinates to the Arduino representation.

 You can upload the `mouse.ino` application to Arduino board, launch Paint application and launch the `ControlMouse.au3` script.
 The script simulates left button click at the point with x=250 y=300 absolute coordinates in the Paint window.